ProtoSchool/protoschool.github.io/README.md

 As you test your code, you may notice that you see error messages appear that are different from the ones you provided in your `validate` function.
 These might include syntax errors noted by our embedded code editor or errors returned by the IPFS API, both of which appear by default.
 Syntax errors can be very helpful for your user, and other errors might help you identify common errors you hadn't thought of.

-If you'd like to replace a specific error message returned automatically with a moire user-friendly message created by you, add the attribute
+If you'd like to replace a specific error message returned automatically with a more user-friendly message created by you, add the attribute
 `:overrideErrors="true"` to the Lesson (or FileLesson) component at the start of your Vue file like so:

 ```js